 - Contrary to popular belief, the amount of cholesterol from foods is not a major factor in increasing the cholesterol level in your blood or increasing your risk for cardiovascular disease, even when eating one egg a day.
 It is the saturated fats that raise blood cholesterol more than dietary cholesterol does.

-- Studies have showed that consistent egg consumption leads to elevated levels of HDL (the “good”) cholesterol, which is linked to a reduced risk of many diseases.
+- Studies have shown that consistent egg consumption leads to elevated levels of HDL (the “good”) cholesterol, which is linked to a reduced risk of many diseases.

 - According to this study, it states that 70% of the population experiences a mild increase or no alterations in plasma cholesterol concentrations when challenged with high amounts of dietary cholesterol.